Fund a Student Loan in Southeast Asia

 Sai Hseing Pha

 Sai Hseing Pha is a health professional who recently earned a master's degree in Biomedical and Health Informatics at Mahidol University in Bangkok, Thailand.
 He also works as a freelance mobile health trainer with Shan State Development Foundation along the Thai-Burma border.
-In addition to serving as a student coordinator for Zomia, he became the organization's first loan recipient while studying at Mae Fah Luang University in Chiang Rai, Thailand, where he earned a Bachelor of Public Health degree in 2014.
+In addition to serving as a student representative for Zomia, he became the organization's first loan recipient while studying at Mae Fah Luang University, where he earned a Bachelor of Public Health degree in 2014.